 Best HOA Software for Self-Managed Associations: An Independent, Rubric-Scored Comparison

-How this comparison was made: Based on vendor documentation and public sources as of July 3, 2026 — not hands-on testing.
-Every price below traces to the vendor’s own published pricing page, verified on that date.
-Scoring criteria and weights were fixed before any product was scored — see the rubric below and the full methodology.
+How this comparison was made: Based on vendor documentation and public sources as of July 3, 2026, not hands-on testing.
+Every price below traces to the vendor’s own published pricing page, verified on that date, and the one flagged exception is now resolved: the Neigbrs by Vinteum Basic ($0.79) and Premium ($1.99) rates were confirmed on the vendor’s own pricing page on August 11, 2026, after three earlier direct checks missed them because the plan cards sit in a carousel and only the active card appears in the page’s visible text.
+Scoring criteria and weights were fixed before any product was scored, see the rubric below and the full methodology.

-Disclosure: CommonKeel has no active paid, affiliate, referral, or sponsorship relationship with any vendor on this page as of July 3, 2026.
-Such relationships may exist in the future; if they do, they will be disclosed here, above the first affected link.
-Rankings are never affected by compensation — commercial arrangements are tracked separately from editorial scoring, and no vendor can pay to change a score.
+Disclosure: CommonKeel has no paid, affiliate, referral, or sponsorship relationship with any ranked vendor on this page as of July 15, 2026.
+One exception exists on this page: we have an affiliate relationship with QuickBooks (Intuit), which appears only in the unranked “also in the market” section below and is disclosed there.
+Rankings are never affected by compensation, commercial arrangements are tracked separately from editorial scoring, and no vendor can pay to change a score.
 Full disclosure policy.

 The rubric (defined before scoring)